FreeFem/FreeFem-doc/docs/documentation/chapter9.md

 We now assume axial symmetry of our electromagnetic fields and insert an imaginary unity in front of the $H_{\phi}$ to allow all field components to be real numbers and also to account for the phase shift of this component $\vec{H}(\rho,\phi,z)=\left\{H_{\rho}(\rho,z),iH_{\phi}(\rho,z),H_z(\rho,z)\right\}\times e^{im\phi}$.

-We write the wave equation (\ref{eq:wave}) explicitly in cylindrical coordinates, thus obtaining a set of three differential equations for the domain $\Omega$ given by the resonator's cross section and some space outside:
+We write the wave equation (\ref{eq:wave} $\codered$) explicitly in cylindrical coordinates, thus obtaining a set of three differential equations for the domain $\Omega$ given by the resonator's cross section and some space outside:

 \begin{eqnarray}
 A_1\{{H}_{\rho}^t,{H}_{\phi}^t,{H}_{z}^t\}&=&0\\ \nonumber